-In every day’s communication with others, we should question our listening skills.
-Most people say they are good listeners while in real sense they may not be.
+In everyday communication with others, we should question our listening skills.
+Most people say they are good listeners while in a real sense they may not be.
 Effecting listening takes practice.
 It’s a skill that can be learnt.

 I was thinking about this as I was walking along the beach.
 While walking on the beach I picked up a shell that reminded me of my childhood.
 You know one of those shells you pick up and listen to the sea inside.
 Have you ever done that?
 Listened to the noises from inside a shell.

 Listening is not just hearing what is being said.
 It is acknowledging the message and understanding it while paying attention to the speaker’s body language.
 In fact, mastering the art of active listening takes practice and patience.

 As you listen, look at both the verbal and non-verbal communication cues.
 Listening is a discipline that can be acquired by adhering to good listening habits.

 I’ve been a shift worker in a variety of industries including working in call centres where active listening to tone and message were vital in order to clarify what was being said, ask the correct questions, and provide a solution.

 6 Effective Listening Examples.

 Are you a good listener?
 There are simple ways to know if you are a good listener.

 - Do you smile, nod or maintain eye contact during a conversation?

 - Do you ask questions when in doubt about the message?